ts-stack/comments-to-tree/README.md

 `allCommentsFromDb` - one-dimensional array of comments from the database (the array sorted in reverse order).

-`actionRoot` - the action you need to apply to insert a root comment.
+`actionRoot` - the action you need to apply to insert a root comment to comments tree.
 By default `unshift`.

-`actionChild` - the action you need to apply to insert a child comment.
+`actionChild` - the action you need to apply to insert a child comment to comments tree.
 By default `unshift`.

 ## Install